 CL-Mechanism Key words

 Sample Product Vxy

-Measure Measures that are proposed from Unify (description of pros and cons shall be put above the table) Table shall be self-explanatory for experts (non-experts get info in the description and references) Do not copy parts of existing manuals, prefer referencing them.
-Be aware that all measures proposed here shall be tested
+Measure Measures proposed by Unify should have their pros and cons described above the table.
+The table should be self-explanatory for experts, while non-experts can find additional information in the description and references. o not copy content from existing manuals; instead, refer to them as needed.
+Please note that all proposed measures must be tested.

 References References that are useful to fulfil the measures above Reference to product manual (admin manual, service guide...)
 Reference to other chapters in the security checklist

-Needed Access Rights Access rights that are necessary to fulfil the measures. (e.g., user, admin ...)
-If the technician needs access rights for other than the product, add this information here too.
+Needed Access Rights Access rights that are necessary to fulfil the measures. (e.g., user, admin ...).
+If the technician requires access rights beyond those related to the product, include that information here as well.

-Executed OpenScape Branch: Yes: No:
+Executed Yes: No:

-Customer Comments and Reasons
+Customer Comments and Reasons 1